 A solar thermal collector is a component of a solar thermal installation responsible for capturing solar radiation and transforming it into thermal energy.
-This type of solar panel is also called thermal solar panel.
+This type of solar panel is also known as a thermal solar collector or thermal solar panel.

-There are many types of solar thermal energy installations, depending on the purpose for which they are designed.
+There are many types of solar thermal energy installations depending on the objective for which they are designed.
 Some common uses of solar collectors are:

 Electricity production in large solar thermal power plants.

-The core of this type of flat plate solar collector is a set of vertically oriented metal tubes that conduct cold water in parallel.
-These pipes are connected at the bottom by a horizontal pipe to the cold water intake and another similar pipe to the outlet at the top.
+The soul of this type of flat plate solar collector is a set of vertically oriented metal tubes that conduct cold water in parallel.
+These tubes are connected at the bottom by a horizontal tube to the cold water intake and another similar tube to the outlet at the top.

-The tubes are encased by a cover at the top, which is usually double glass, and at the bottom by an insulating material.
+The set of tubes is enclosed by a cover on the upper part that is normally double glass, and on the lower part by an insulating material.

-An evacuated tube solar collector is similar to a flat plate solar collector, but glass tubes replace the metal tubes.
-These glass tubes are encapsulated, one by one, in another glass tube between which a vacuum is made for insulation.
+An evacuated tube solar collector is similar to a flat plate solar collector but the metal tubes are replaced with glass tubes.
+These glass tubes are encapsulated, one by one, in another glass tube between which a vacuum is created as insulation.

-This type of thermal solar panel has a higher performance, but its cost is higher.
+These types of thermal solar panels have higher performance but their cost is higher.

-This type of collector captures the radiation received on a relatively large surface and concentrates it using flat mirrors or parabolic troughs on a smaller surface.
+This type of collector captures the radiation received on a relatively large surface and concentrates it using flat mirrors on a smaller surface.

 Standard solar collectors are made up of the following elements:

-The cover: The cover of a solar collector is transparent.
-It may or may not be present.
-It is usually made of glass, although plastic is also used.
-Its function is to minimize heat losses by convection and thermal radiation.
+The cover: The cover of a solar collector is transparent, it may or may not be present.
+It is generally made of glass, although plastic is also used.
+Its function is to minimize heat losses through convection and thermal radiation.

-Air channel: It is a space that can be empty that separates the cover from the absorbent plate.
-Its thickness is calculated by considering the purpose of balancing convection losses and the high temperatures that can occur if it is too narrow.
+Air channel: It is a space that can be vacuum that separates the cover from the absorbent plate.
+Its thickness is calculated taking into account in order to balance convection losses and the high temperatures that can occur if it is too narrow.

-Tubes or ducts: these elements touch (sometimes welded) the absorber plate so that the energy exchange is as large as possible.
-The liquid circulating throw the pipes that will be heated and go to the accumulation tank.
+Tubes or conduits: these elements are touching (sometimes welded) to the absorbing plate so that the energy exchange is as great as possible.
+The liquid circulates through the tubes and will heat up and go to the accumulation tank.